-That means that the UK will need to negotiate new trade agreements from scratch with all trading partners, both the EU, and non-EU.
+That means that the UK will need to negotiate new trade agreements from scratch with all trading partners, both the EU and non-EU.
 All at a time when protectionist or anti-free trade sentiment is rising.’

 Following the new treaties and probably limiting free movement of products, prices of flowers in Britain will likely to skyrocket because of import duties imposed by the EU, a leading exporter to the UK.

-According to the president of International Florist Organization, FLORINT – Mark Ward, the clearest case was in 2015 between Kenya and Europe.
+According to the president of the International Florist Organization, FLORINT – Mark Ward, the clearest case was in 2015 between Kenya and Europe.